Walter A. Maier: Public speaking

-Soon after the Lutheran Hour went off the air, Maier presented one of his most significant essays, “The Jeffersonian Ideals of Religious Liberty,” before the Institute of Public Affairs at the University of Virginia.
-For this highly publicized conference on church-state relationships, W.A.M. was to share the rostrum with such notables as President Herbert Hoover and Rear Admiral Richard E. Byrd.
+Soon after the Lutheran Hour went off the air, Maier presented one of his most significant essays, “The Jeffersonian Ideals of Religious Liberty”, before the Institute of Public Affairs at the University of Virginia.
+For this highly publicized conference on church-state relationships, he shared the rostrum with such notables as President Herbert Hoover and Rear Admiral Richard E. Byrd.
 Maier's presentation was given a standing ovation, made headlines across the nation the next morning, and was later published.

-Later in 1930, Maier was challenged by the Chicago Chapter of the American Association for the Advancement of Atheism to a debate with the renowned atheist, Clarence Darrow.
-The matter reached the newspapers, igniting strong sentiments from both Atheists and Christians.
-Clarence Darrow issued a statement to the Associated Press: “I never issued any challenge of this nature and no one has been authorized to issue such a challenge on my behalf.”
-Despite further entreaty from the challenging institution, Darrow declined to enter the fray, much to the disappointment of Maier.
+Later in 1930, Maier was challenged by the Chicago Chapter of the American Association for the Advancement of Atheism to a debate with the renowned atheist Clarence Darrow.
+The matter reached the newspapers, igniting strong sentiments from both atheists and Christians.
+Darrow issued a statement to the Associated Press: “I never issued any challenge of this nature and no one has been authorized to issue such a challenge on my behalf.”
+Despite further entreaty from the challenging institution, Darrow declined to enter the fray, much to the Maier's disappointment.

 During this period, Maier accepted speaking engagements nearly every weekend.
-Time magazine featured articles on his “Seven Fatal Follies” and “Back to Luther!” addresses at Ocean Grove (July 27, 1931 and Sept.
-4, 1933 respectively).
-In the fall of 1932, he and Michigan Governor Wilber M. Brucker addressed 11,000 at the Motor City's State Fair Coliseum to honor the bicentennial of George Washington’s birth.
-Maier spoke before 16,000 at Olympia Stadium in Detroit in 1933, over 25,000 at Belle Isle in 1934.
+Time magazine featured articles on his “Seven Fatal Follies” and “Back to Luther!” addresses at Ocean Grove (July 27, 1931, and Sept.
+4, 1933, respectively).
+In the fall of 1932, he and Michigan governor Wilber M. Brucker addressed 11,000 at the Motor City's State Fair Coliseum to honor the bicentennial of George Washington’s birth.
+Maier spoke before 16,000 at Olympia Stadium in Detroit in 1933 and over 25,000 at Belle Isle in 1934.
 When the Lutheran Hour resumed in 1935, Maier continued to speak before capacity crowds, deeming the message more important than his own well-being.